Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (e) Protect unique, fragile, and valuable elements of the environment, including wildlife and its habitat.

-(f) Alert appraisers, assessors, owners, potential buyers, or lessees to the development limitations of environmentally sensitive areas.
+(f) Alert appraisers, assessors, owners, potential buyers, or lessees to the development limitations of critical areas.

 (g) Provide City officials with sufficient information to adequately protect critical areas when approving, conditioning, or denying public or private development proposals.